SSWConsulting/SSW.Rules.Content/rules/have-a-companywide-word-template/rule.md

 ---
-seoDescription: "Have a company-wide Word template that ensures consistency and branding across all documents.
-(Note: This SEO description is concise, includes primary keywords, and matches user intent.)"
+seoDescription: Have a company-wide Word template that ensures consistency and branding across all documents.
+(Note: This SEO description is concise, includes primary keywords, and matches user intent.)
 type: rule
 title: Logon - Do you have a company-wide Word template?
 uri: have-a-companywide-word-template